PhilippeCodes/Deep-Learning-Leaf-Classification/README.md

 - Transfer Learning with VGG and varying degrees of image augmentation.
 - A merged Network that uses both the structured and unstructured data.
 - A function that asks for human input in cases where the Neural Network is uncertain about a classification.

+Should you have any questions or suggestions, do not hesitate to contact me!